Anu Malik Is An Ugly Pervert; I've Run Away From His Strange Moves When I Was 21: Singer Neha Bhasin

 "Even though i have a brave DNA Sona :) as you have known me the industry or the world was not an easy place as a young girl alone away from family due to many such Incidents or getting a hunch of such perverts.
 Perverts exist inside n outside our industry but why are we so so forgiving to the men, do we realise that is what gives them the strength to ruin our dignity, hide us women in our houses.
 I hid many times so as to not get myself in a sticky situation.
 Why is it ok?
 For a man who is predator to walk free while we hide in shame n fear?"

-It is yet to be seen if Sony Pictures will take a stand against Anu Malik and bid him goodbye or rather turn deaf to all these powerful voices!
+It is yet to be seen if Sony Pictures, which is producing the reality show, will take a stand against Anu Malik and bid him goodbye or turn deaf to these powerful voices!